-ALT 210 FUNDAMENTALS OF ENERGY EFFICIENCY (2 CR)
+ALT 210 FUNDAMENTALS OF ENERGY EFFICIENCY (2 CR) (Same as CCT 160)

 This course will explore the fundamentals of designing and maintaining an energy efficient building to reduce a homeowner or business's cost of utilities.
 Students will learn techniques to identify wasted energy and the methods needed to modernize an energy inefficient home.